SunCoastGDG/hoverboard/app/posts/2016-07-21-call-for-speakers.markdown

 The program committee will deliberate and select proposals that are expected to generate the most interest.
 The committee will inform all applicants of the status of their proposal by September 17, 2016.<br/>

 Any questions?
-Email organizers at [organizers@devfestflorida.org](mailto:organizers@devfestflorida.org)
+Email the organizers at [organizers@devfestflorida.org](mailto:organizers@devfestflorida.org).